Behavioral Interview Tips and Questions for Staffing Agencies

 Other Tips for Conducting Behavioral Interviews

 Running a successful staffing agency can be tough, especially when it comes to hiring.
+But knowing how to perform a solid behavioral interview can greatly help.
 When interviewing candidates, ask questions that let you move beyond the information on the resume.
 Use the resume to guide your questions, only asking questions that fit with the candidate’s work experience and educational background.

 For example, if the candidate has never held a leadership position, ask questions about how they interact with leaders.
 When filling entry-level positions, recruiters can ask how candidates motivate themselves, especially when they have repetitive jobs that might not be especially rewarding.

 Each behavioral question should have value.
 When asking about motivation, recruiters should look for potential problems.
-For example, if a candidate struggles with self-motivation, the recruiter can listen for clues, without having to ask follow up questions:
+For example, if a candidate struggles with self-motivation, the recruiter can listen for clues in answers, without having to ask follow-up questions:

 • Does the candidate give up when presented with a tough task?